DataLinx/eclipsephp-core/docs/Documentation.md

 ## 🙋‍♂️ Users

 ### Authorization
-For user authorization purposes, we use the [spatie/laravel-permission](https://spatie.be/docs/laravel-permission/v6) package and the [Filament Shield plugin](https://filamentphp.com/plugins/bezhansalleh-shield).
+For user authorization, we use the [spatie/laravel-permission](https://spatie.be/docs/laravel-permission/v6) package and the [Filament Shield plugin](https://filamentphp.com/plugins/bezhansalleh-shield).

-This setup does not change any core [Laravel authorization](https://laravel.com/docs/11.x/authorization) principles, but it expands and makes it work in Filament.
+This setup does not change any core [Laravel authorization](https://laravel.com/docs/authorization) principles, but it expands and makes it work in Filament.

 There are two important points of integration: